sous-chefs/users/README.md

   data_bag `mail`
   ```

 - You want to search for a different group attribute named `postmaster`.
 You may change the `search_group` attribute.
-This attribute defaults to the LWRP resource name.
+This attribute defaults to the resource name.

   ```ruby
   search_group `postmaster`
   ```

 - You want to add the users to a security group other than the lightweight resource name.
 You may change the `group_name` attribute.
-This attribute also defaults to the LWRP resource name.
+This attribute also defaults to the resource name.

   ```ruby
   group_name `wheel`